Skin Tag (Acrochordon)

 What is a skin tag?

-Skin tags are bits of skin- or flesh-colored tissue that project from the surrounding skin from a small, narrow stalk.
-Some people call these growths "skin tabs" or barnacles.
-Skin tags typically occur in characteristic locations, including the base of the neck, underarms, eyelids, groin folds, and under the breasts (especially where underwire bras rub directly beneath the breasts).
-Although skin tags may vary somewhat in appearance, they are usually smooth or slightly wrinkled and irregular, flesh-colored or slightly more brown, and hang from the skin by a small stalk.
-Early or beginning skin tags may be as small as a flattened pinhead-sized bump.
-While most tags typically are small (2-5 mm in diameter) at approximately one-third to one-half the size of a pinky fingernail, some skin tags may become as large as a big grape (1 cm in diameter) or a fig (5 cm in diameter).
+Skin tags are bits of flesh-colored or darkly pigmented tissue that project from the surrounding skin from a small, narrow stalk (pedunculated).
+Some people call these growths "skin tabs."
+Skin tags typically occur in characteristic locations, including the base of the neck, underarms, eyelids, groin folds, and under the breasts.
+Early on, skin tags may be as small as a flattened pinhead-sized bump.
+While most tags typically are small (2 mm-5 mm in diameter) at approximately one-third to one-half the size of a pinky fingernail, some skin tags may become as large as a big grape (1 cm in diameter) or a fig (5 cm in diameter).

 Viewers share their comments